Adrian-Akro/MediaWikiAPI/README.md

 ## Using the provided classes by the library to perform other queries
-The following classes are designed to work on any queries derived from their base implementation, meaning that for example, a *ImageInfoResponseHandler* can be used to request any *ImageInfo* data if it's provided a class that implements *IImageInfo* and the right arguments are provided.
+The following classes are designed to work on any queries derived from their base implementation, meaning that for example, a *ImageInfoResponseHandler* can be used to request any *ImageInfo* data if it's provided a class that implements *IImageInfo* and the right arguments.
 ```
 > ImageInfoResponseHandler
 > ExtractResponseHandler